cilwerner/ms-identity-docs-code-dotnet/4-migration/1-saml-playground/README.md

 ## Scenario

-In this chapter, we'd integrate the provided .NET MVC web application to an AD FS instance first.
+In this chapter, we integrate the provided .NET MVC web application to an AD FS instance first.

 ### About the sample